Introduction to School Prints

 In 1946 and 1947, lithographic prints were commissioned from British artists including L. S. Lowry, John Nash and John Tunnard specifically for schools.
 Conscious of schools’ low budgets, artists were asked to include decorative borders so that the prints could be pinned up without the need for framing.
 Around 4,000 schools subscribed to the School Prints scheme and many individuals also purchased them.

-Sadly, the European series, published in 1949, was not a huge success with the schools, many finding them too avant-garde.
+Following this success, Rawnsley became even more ambitious, securing commissions by the leading European artists of the day including Pablo Picasso, Henri Matisse and Henry Moore to contribute to a European Series.
+Sadly, this series, published in 1949, was not a huge success, with many of the schools finding them too avant-garde.
 As a result the School Prints initiative was dissolved, but the legacy of this important education project remains.

 The Hepworth Wakefield's School Prints